nunntom/elm-ui-select/README.md

 # Elm-Ui Select

-A select widget for elm-ui with keyboard input, filtering, menu scrolling and requests.
+A select widget for elm-ui with keyboard input/scrolling, filtering and requests.

 ## Features: